computefoundation/gnu-linux-shell-scripting.packaged-solutions/webutil/README.md

 # Webutil

-Open one or more URLs by alias, search query or directly in one of multiple web browsers.
+Open one or more URLs by alias, search query or directly.

+This utility works for multiple web browsers.

 Four argument methods are allowed:

 1. An alias (first argument) with one or more optional search queries (remaining arguments).
 2. Multiple aliases (first N arguments) with one or more optional search queries (all arguments after the last matching alias); requires switch `-a`.
-3. A search query with the default search URL *(defined in webutil)* when the first argument does not match any alias *(configurable)* or with switch `-s`. *The default search URL is defined in webutil.*
+3. A search query with the default search URL *(defined in webutil)* when the first argument does not match any alias *(configurable in webutil)* or with switch `-s`.
-4. Strings beginning with "www.", "http[s]://", "ftp://" or "file://".
+4. Strings beginning with "http[s]://", "ftp://" or "file://" or ending with the top level domain ".com", ".org", ".edu", ".gov", ".uk" or ".net" *(configurable in webutil)*.

-Configurations are defined at the top of [webutil](webutil) and aliases are defined in [url-aliases](url-aliases).
+Configurations are defined in [webutil](webutil) and aliases are defined in [url-aliases](url-aliases).

 ## Examples

-### Alias
+### 1. Alias

 Search ...